-The U.S. Department of Energy Office of Science Pacific Northwest Site Office has oversight and stewardship duties associated with the Pacific Northwest National Laboratory (PNNL) Sequim Campus.1 Facility operations include radiological operations with the potential to emit low levels of radioactive materials.
+The U.S. Department of Energy Office of Science's Pacific Northwest Site Office has oversight and stewardship duties associated with the Pacific Northwest National Laboratory (PNNL) Sequim campus.1 Facility operations include radiological operations with the potential to emit low levels of radioactive materials.

-This report is prepared to document compliance with the Code of Federal Regulations, Title 40, Protection of the Environment, Part 61, National Emission Standards for Hazardous Air Pollutants, Subpart H, "National Emission Standards for Emissions of Radionuclides Other than Radon from Department of Energy Facilities" and Washington Administrative Code Chapter 246-247, Radiation Protection-Air Emissions.
+This report is prepared to document compliance with the Code of Federal Regulations, Title 40, Protection of the Environment, Part 61, National Emission Standards for Hazardous Air Pollutants, Subpart H, "National Emission Standards for Emissions of Radionuclides Other than Radon from Department of Energy Facilities," and Washington Administrative Code Chapter 246-247, Radiation Protection-Air Emissions.
 Compliance is determined by comparing the estimated effective dose equivalent (EDE) to the maximally exposed individual (MEI) with the 10 millirem per year (mrem/yr) U.S. Environmental Protection Agency (EPA) standard.
-The PNNL-Sequim Campus has only fugitive emissions sources.
-Despite the fact that the regulations are intended for application to point source emissions, fugitive emissions are included with regard to complying with the EPA standard.
+The PNNL-Sequim campus has only fugitive emissions sources.
+Although the regulations are intended for application to point source emissions, fugitive emissions are included with regard to complying with the EPA standard.

-The EDE to the PNNL-Sequim Campus MEI due to routine operations in 2022 was 7.5E-07 mrem (7.5E-09 mSv).
-No nonroutine emissions occurred in 2022.
-The PNNL-Sequim Campus is in compliance with the federal and state 10 mrem/yr standard.
+The EDE to the PNNL-Sequim campus MEI due to routine operations in 2023 was 5.8E-08 mrem (5.8E-10 mSv).
+No unplanned releases occurred in 2023.
+The PNNL-Sequim campus is in compliance with the federal and state 10 mrem/yr standard.

-For further information concerning this report, you may contact Thomas M. McDermott, U.S. Department of Energy, Pacific Northwest Site Office, by telephone at (509) 372 4675 or by email at tom.mcdermott@science.doe.gov.
+For further information concerning this report, you may contact Thomas M. McDermott, U.S. Department of Energy, Pacific Northwest Site Office, by telephone at (509) 372-4675 or by email at tom.mcdermott@science.doe.gov.